North American’s Historical Background Is One of a Common Ownership Lineage With Several Predecessor Companies.

 Two of the predecessor companies owned, rebuilt, and operated

-hydroelectric generating stations and several owed and operated engine
+hydroelectric generating stations and several owned and operated

-plants that provided backup power for the City of Eaton Rapids and for
+engine plants that provided backup power for the City of Eaton Rapids

 North American’s first facility, the Peoples Generating Station, reached